New York Rental Agreement Templates

 • Evictions – New York landlords may evict tenants for a number of reasons such as failure to pay rent, a lease violation, or illegal acts.
 Depending on the type of eviction, a landlords must provide notice to pay, comply or quit before filing.
 Most evictions in New York take over a month.

-• Security Deposits – Security deposits in New York can be a maximum of one month’s rent.
-Any unused portion of a security deposit must be returned within 14 days after the tenant moves out.
+• Security Deposits – New York limits a security deposit to one month’s rent.
+When the lease ends, the landlord must return any unused portion of a tenant’s deposit within 14 days.

-• Lease Termination – Month-to-month New York tenants can terminate their leases by providing one month of advance notice.
-A tenant on a fixed-term lease can terminate it early by showing they fall under a legal exception, such as active military duty, domestic violence/stalking, landlord harassment, uninhabitable property, advanced age/health issues, etc.
+• Lease Termination – Month-to-month New York tenants can end a lease by providing one month of advance notice.
+Terminating a fixed-term lease usually requires active military duty, domestic violence/stalking, landlord harassment, uninhabitable property, advanced age/health issues, etc.

 • Rent Increases and Fees – New York has rent control for some property (dwellings built prior to February 1, 1947, occupied by the tenant/family since July 1, 1971).
 The law requires advance notice when the rent will increase by 5% or more.
 The notice period depends on how long the tenant has occupied the unit.
-Late fees are capped at $50 or 5% of the monthly rent (whichever is less).
-Bounced check fees are capped at $20.
+The state limits late fees to $50 or 5% of the monthly rent (whichever is less).
+Bounced check fees have a $20 cap.

 • Landlord Entry – Tenants must give the landlord access to the property for necessary repairs.
-Outside of emergency situations, the landlord must give “reasonable” advance notice before entry (by custom, at least 24 hours).
+Except in an emergency, the landlord must give “reasonable” advance notice (by custom, at least 24 hours).

-• Settling Legal Disputes – New York landlords and tenants can file claims in either state small claims court or a local court.
-The maximum value of the controversy for small claims ranges from $10,000 in New York City, to $3,000 in town and village courts.
-Eviction cases are limited to hearings in state civil courts.
+• Settling Legal Disputes – New York allows landlord-tenant claims in either small claims court or local court.
+The maximum value in controversy for small claims ranges from $10,000 in New York City, to $3,000 in town and village courts.
+Eviction cases are limited to state civil courts.

 To learn more about landlord tenant laws in New York, click here.